kgston/gopay-php-sdk/README.md

 ```shell
 grunt phpunit
 ```
-_Note: CircleCI only runs on branches that has a open PR_
+_Note: CircleCI only runs on branches that has an open PR_